Fore River Shipyard: Bethlehem Shipbuilding Corporation, Ltd.

-In 1913, Bethlehem Steel Corporation purchased the yard for $4,800,000 (equivalent to $ in today's dollars), as Charles M. Schwab was looking to diversify the company.
+In 1913, Bethlehem Steel Corporation bought the yard for $4,800,000 (equivalent to $ in today's money), as Charles M. Schwab was looking to diversify the company.
 At the time, the yard was constructing 23 vessels and doing a business of $20,000,000 (equivalent to $ in today's dollars) a year.
 The yard was 110 acre in size, and had a capacity for 60000 ST. At this time, Bethlehem decided to construct a drydock, although it would take into the 1920s to make this happen.
 Finally, immediate improvements were made to the yard to improve its financial well-being.

-The first year of the company's ownership brought little in terms of business.
+The first year of the company's ownership brought very little in terms of business.
 Two destroyers were ordered, three submarines were sublet in the yard, and no outside orders by private companies were received in this time.
 Furthermore, the Royal Navy placed an order during this time for ten submarines.
 Due to the fact that the United States was officially neutral during World War I, the yard prefabricated the submarines, and then shipped the parts to Canada for assembly.
 In 1915, the Spanish Navy contracted out the building of the submarine Isaac Peral (A-0) in the yard, while the United States Navy ordered USS T-1 (SS-52).
 Finally, the Texas Oil Company and the Edward F. Luckenbach Company ordered four tankers and freighters, respectively.